cjk6-source/ci_secrets/README.md

 To configure which plugins to use, create a `.ci_secrets.yml` file in the root of your project.
 For an example, see `example.ci_secrets.yml`.
 If any plugins require a configuration parameter, it can be supplied as the value for the detector key.

+## Scanning SVN Repositories

+In order to run the tool on SVN repositories, you must specify the `--svn` flag in your respective CI tool integration file (i.e. `.travis.yml` or `.gitlab-ci.yml`) when running ci_secrets.
+An example is provided in `example.travis.yml`.
+You must specify the necessary `.ci_secrets.yml` and `.travis.yml` files in whatever branch you want the scan to run.
+I also found it helpful to have a `requirements.txt` defined since some updated dependencies can break the functionality of the tool.
+This can either be the trunk directory or a branch directory.
+For example, if you want to scan commit changes in the trunk, you should create files like:
+- {svn_repository_name}/trunk/.ci_secrets.yml
+- {svn_repository_name}/trunk/.travis.yml
+- {svn_repository_name}/trunk/requirements.txt

 ## Running in GitLab CI

 See `example.gitlab-ci.yml` for an example of how to configure `ci_secrets` within a GitLab CI pipeline.